 Slow loading due to the iPad Pro

 Please do not ask me why my iPad Pro (large model!)
 Only charged with 3 to 4 watts.
 I had discharged the iPad Pro to 42% battery status and yet the iPad only allowed itself little power.
 However, this is due to the iPad, because I had tried several power banks, but the charging capacity remained the same.

-With a USB load resistance I still measured when the power bank reached the maximum output power and switched off.
-This was achieved at approximately 2,5 amps and 4,9 volts.
-This corresponds to about 12 watts of power.
-When I wanted to call up even more, the PowerCore 10K Wireless closed the doors.
+With a USB load resistance I also measured when the power bank has reached the maximum output power and switches off.
+This was at about 2,5 Ampere and reached 4,9 volts.
+That corresponds to about 12 watts of power.
+When I wanted to get even more, the PowerCore 10K Wireless closed the bulkheads.

 The device is without question a practical power bank with an attractive appearance and the main feature of wireless charging.
 If you spend the day with your iPhone and AirPods Pro, you can definitely take a look at the additional battery from Anker.

 Of course you can also charge an iPad with it, but I see this as marginal in terms of capacity and charging performance.
 For these users, I would recommend other power banks that also support USB-PD and provide power via the USB-C output.

 For me, the power bank will probably charge more often in my backpack when I'm out and about.
 The 26.800 mAh knockers are often too heavy for me and the 10.000 mAh of the PowerWire Wireless are not that important, but are still enough to bring one or the other device out of power-saving mode in an emergency.

 When it comes to durability, I don't really care.
 On the one hand, Anker offers an 18-month warranty on the device and, on the other hand, it is built so robustly that it will surely survive even small falls.